 “We did not think of the great open plains, the beautiful rolling hills and the winding streams with tangled growth, as ‘wild.’
 Only to the white man was nature a ‘wilderness’ and only to him was the land ‘infested’ with ‘wild’ animals and ‘savage’ people.
 To us it was home.
 Earth was beautiful and we were surrounded with the blessings of the Great Mystery.” — Dream Wolf, Paul Goble

 The South Dakota Art Museum

-The South Dakota Art Museum, at the campus of the South Dakota State University in Brookings in eastern South Dakota, is the home of the entire collection of Goble’s art work, which he donated to the museum.
-Visit the museum and have a look at the work of this writer and artist who lived in his adopted state of South Dakota for forty years.
+The South Dakota Art Museum is located at 1036 Medary Avenue on the campus of the South Dakota State University in Brookings in eastern South Dakota.
+(Parking is available at 926 Harvey Dunn.)
+It is the home of the entire collection of Goble’s art work, which he donated directly to the museum.
+Visiting the museum is the best way to view and comprehend the work of this sensitive writer and artist who lived in his adopted state of South Dakota for around forty years.

-Brookings has a population of approximately 25,000, which is around 10,000 more residents than when Paul Goble arrived there.
+Brookings has a population of approximately 25,000, which is roughly 10,000 more residents than when Paul Goble arrived there.
 Around half of them are students at South Dakota State University.

 The South Dakota Art Museum is the second stop on our South Dakota Author Adventures Trail.